 It is also thought that it might improve the way our immune system functions entirely and may reduce the risk of diseases including Parkinson’s, Alzheimer’s and Cancer.

 There is even some studies that suggest that Astaxanthin may lower the oxidation of LDL cholesterol which prevents it from clogging the heart.
 It also may reduce blood pressure and sugar in diabetics.

 In studies, Astaxanthin, is thought to be 400 times stronger than taking Vitamin E on its own and thousands of times more effective than Vitamin C or CoQ10 in potentially preventing free radical damage.

 Some health experts believe that taking Astaxanthin supplements daily may potentially slow down the aging process of our cells and boost our general health.
-This supplement is considered safe to take at the recommended dosage.

 Uses for Astaxanthin